convo-lang/convo-lang/docs/learn-convo-lang.md

 ### Extern Functions
-Extern function allow you do define functions in other languages that are call by the the Convo-engine This allows Convo-lang to integrate into existing systems and offload complex logic to more traditional programming languages
+Extern function allow you do define functions in other languages that are call by the the Conversation Engine This allows Convo-lang to integrate into existing systems and offload complex logic to more traditional programming languages

 Below is an example of an agent setting the color of an SVG shape based on input from the user